whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-14-Ipsy-Glam-Bag-Subscription-July-2016-Review.md

 <br>

 I'm always up for trying new mascaras, especially one from Make Up Forever!
-This mascara promises high volume and buildable intensity in color for that bold lash look.
+This mascara promises high volume, and the color intensity is buildable to achieve that bold lash look.
 I can't wait to try it!

 <br>

 <i class="icon-exclamation-sign"></i><b> My Thoughts:</b> So if you've read my [Ipsy review from last month](http://whatsupmailbox.com/subscriptions/reviews/Ipsy-Glam-Bag-Subscription-June-2016-Review/){:target="_blank"}, you'd know that I was quite disappointed which prompted me to update my style profile to see if that would help.
 Well guess what, it did!
 I finally received items that I will use and am happy to use!
 The Trust Fund Beauty nail polish definitely made this bag great, but the other items certainly made it better.
 I received 3 full-sized items, out of 5 that they sent, and the total value came up to $37.94 which is more than  triple the cost.
 I'm super happy with that as well!
-This month's bag definitely redeemed Ipsy from my disappointment last month and I am not excited again to see what next month brings!
+This month's bag definitely redeemed Ipsy from my disappointment last month and I am now excited again to see what next month brings!

 If you're interested in subscribing, you can go to [www.ipsy.com](https://www.ipsy.com/new?refer=uns8d){:target="_blank"} to join and start receiving your own monthly glam bags!